Mycelia House is a cultivation system for growing and showcasing the beauty of oyster mushrooms in the home.

 The design promotes a move towards more sustainable and localised food practices, an appreciation of the fungi kingdom, and a deeper connection with nature.

-Mycelia House, teracotta cultivation system
+Mycelia House, terracotta cultivation system — inaugural design

 Mycelia House is a home cultivation system for growing oyster mushrooms.
 It’s inspired by DIY bucket grows and cardboard spray-and-grow kits.